 Open gzip & bzip2 files with Sublime Text

-Small plugin which transparently decompresses gzip (.gz) and bzip2 (.bz2) files when opened in Sublime Text.
+Small plugin which transparently decompresses gzip (.gz), bzip2 (.bz2), LZMA (.xz) files when opened in Sublime Text.

 This is an alpha release, use with care, feedback & code welcome!

-When opening a new file this plugin will check the filename for a known compression suffix (.gz,.bz2 currently).
-If this matches, the useless binary view of the file will be closed and a new temporary file will be opened, filled with the decompressed content.
+When opening a new file this plugin will check the magic bytes for identifying the compression format.
+If this matches, the useless binary view of the file will be closed and a new temporary file will be opened as readonly, filled with the decompressed content.

 As usual via Package Control.